DaggerDev/New-Balance-Monitor/README.md

 🔥 What does it track? - It currently tracks shoe ID's, Images, Links, Name, and Price.

-🔥 What is it missing - Express node module for running it as a server, Discord bot support, Database for storing already seen shoes.
+🔥 What is it missing? - Express node module for running it as a server, Discord bot support, Database for storing already seen shoes.